-The Master of Music in Music Education specialization is a full-time, in-residence graduate degree program designed for licensed elementary, middle school, and high school music educators who wish become master teachers and leaders in the K-12 Music Education field.
-The goal of the Master of Music in Music Education program is to develop the skill, intellect, and musicianship necessary among those who wish to become the next generation of leaders in the field of Music Education.
+The Master of Music, Music Education Specialization is a full-time, in-residence graduate degree program designed for licensed elementary, middle school, and high school music educators who wish become master teachers and leaders in the K-12 Music Education field.
+The goal of the Master of Music, Music Education Specialization program is to develop the skill, intellect, and musicianship necessary among those who wish to become the next generation of leaders in the field of Music Education.
 The music education faculty at Colorado State University are all experienced educators with a passion for teaching, learning, and having a positive impact on students through music making and learning.
 Graduate students in music education at CSU have the opportunity to collaborate with faculty to learn innovative instruction and research techniques that are designed to impact K-12 instruction.

 In this full-time, in-residency program, students will work in a rigorous academic environment to develop content knowledge about the history and philosophy of music education, understanding of how music research is conducted, advanced skills in music analysis and music literature, and high-level training in conducting and ensemble methods.
 Students will also have the opportunity to participate in CSU music ensembles to strengthen musicianship skills and experience various styles of repertoire with renowned conductors..

 The music education faculty at CSU are nationally-recognized scholars and musicians.
 The University Center for the Arts, located at the foothills of the Rockies, provides an inspiring setting for personal growth.

 The degree is designed to be completed in-residence over a time span of two years.
 Students in this program are encouraged to take advantage of the diverse summer elective offerings.